timoxley/functional-javascript-workshop/Readme.md

 deeply abstracted, requires understanding complex relationships between custom library calls, and doesn't represent the reality of how people actually write JavaScript.

-The goal of this workshop is to create realistic problems that can be solved using terse, vanilla, idomatic JavaScript.
+The goal of this workshop is to create realistic problems that can be solved using terse, vanilla, idiomatic JavaScript.

 **Please read the exercises thoroughly and obey all conditions, they are there to help you learn!**